Jump directly to the content

 How I tested heated throws

-A couple of points I noticed while testing: when you first switch on, some of the throws give off a slightly strange smell, but this dissipates quickly and doesn’t happen with subsequent use.
+I noticed a couple of points while testing.
+Firstly, when you first switch on, some throws give off a slightly strange smell, but this dissipates quickly and doesn’t happen with subsequent use.

-Also, the throws do not heat up from edge to edge – there’s usually a wide margin of fabric all the way around without wires, so of course that part doesn’t heat.
+Also, the throws do not heat up from edge to edge – there’s usually a wide margin of fabric all the way around without wires.

 Additionally, some throws have more even heat distribution than others across more of the blanket; while with some, the warmth is concentrated in the centre.